The LGBTQ+ Culture Center hosts lots of different types of events each semester. Check out some highlights from past semesters on this page!

 10/20/21; 6:30pm

 Even though HIV has a direct impact on college students, most colleges are doing very little to provide education, prevention, and care.
-Join Bruce Smail, Interim LGBTQ+ Culture Center Director and Special Assistant to the Vice President of Diversity, Equity, and Multicultural Affairs, as he explores why, and gives recommendations for colleges and universities on what they can do to improve.
+Join Bruce Smail, Interim LGBTQ+ Culture Center Director and Special Assistant to the Vice President of Diversity, Equity, and Inclusion, as he explores why, and gives recommendations for colleges and universities on what they can do to improve.

 Doug Bauder: The Privilege of Being Queer